Pioneer Valley Psychological Assessment Inc.

 Q. What if I am currently waitlisted for an evaluation?

-A. If you are currently waitlisted for an evaluation, we will be reaching out to you to see if you want to continue to wait.
-We hope to see everyone on our waitlist who still wants to be seen, before we terminate with insurance.
-Please respond to us promptly when we contact you regarding your intentions, so we can get an accurate understanding of how many people are still on our waiting list and we can attend to everyone as promptly as possible.
+A. We hope to see everyone on our waitlist who still wants to be seen.
+Please respond to us promptly when we contact you to open your case, so we can attend to everyone as promptly as possible.

 Q. Will my insurance reimburse me if I pay you out of pocket?